CAT 2025 Toppers’ Success Strategies: Learn from IIM Students Who Scored 99+ Percentile

 Arijit Kumar Gorai cracked IIM Calcutta PGDM admissions with his high CAT percentile of 99.87.
 He had worked with PricewaterhouseCoopers before joining his MBA programme at IIM Calcutta.
 A strong believer in practice and time management, Arijit shares his success mantra for IIM CAT.

-Exam Day Formula: Time management is very important in the actual IIM CAT paper.
+Exam Day Formula: Time management is very important in the actual CAT question paper.
 The focus must be on accuracy.
 Be sure that you spend around 2 minutes on each problem.
 It is important to let go of problems if you are stuck in a question.
 Wasting time on one question is a huge disadvantage.
 It is important to go through all the questions since the last 5 questions of a section might have some really simple problems that are very scoring and should not be missed.

 Related searches;